-Findings: The Planning Commission finds that mitigation measures NOI-1, TRA-1, TRA-2 have been incorporated into the Winery Ordinance Update.
+Findings: The Board of Supervisors finds that mitigation measures NOI-1, TRA-1, TRA-2 have been incorporated into the Winery Ordinance Update.
 These standards in combination with other development standards of the Winery Ordinance Update will reduce land use impacts in Impact LU-1 to the maximum extent feasible.
-The Planning Commission finds that implementation of mitigation measures NOI-1, TRA-1, and TRA-2 will mitigate land use related quality of life impacts (Impact LU-2) to a less than significant level (Class II).
+The Board of Supervisors finds that implementation of mitigation measures NOI-1, TRA-1, and TRA-2 will mitigate land use related quality of life impacts (Impact LU-2) to a less than significant level (Class II).